Polk State College has served the higher education needs of Polk County for more than 50 years.

 Equal Opportunity for Students with Disabilities

 Note: Limited-admission programs may have performance restrictions that apply.
 Restrictions (where applicable) are outlined in each program's student handbook.
-More information can be found in the Resources and Activities section.
+Information about restrictions and accommodations can be found in the Resources and Activities section of this Catalog.

 Student Grievances and Rights